ingben/2016-sans-holiday-hack-challenge/README.md

 * Terminal 1 in the Workshop
  * Do a `find` to learn the directory structure
  * Do `find . -iname '*for_*' -print0 | xargs -0 cat` to access the password

+* Terminal 2 in the Workshop
+ * I literally just played the Wumpus game.

 * Terminal Santa's Office
  * Use a transcript of Wargames / YoutTube to give the correct answers